THORACIC SKELETON ANATOMY

 • Consists of bony and cartilaginous structures

-• Protects vital organs: heart, lungs, and great vessels
+• Protects your vital organs: heart, lungs, and great vessels

 • Formed by ribs, thoracic vertebrae, and sternum

-• Provides structural support and flexibility for breathing
+• Provides structural support and flexibility for your breathing

 Thoracic Cavity

-• Houses and protects the heart and lungs
+• Houses and protects your heart and lungs

-• Allows space for lung expansion during respiration
+• Allows space for your lung expansion during respiration

 • Lined by the thoracic skeleton for protection and movement efficiency